SinaRampe/multiple_pdf_chatbot/README.md

 2. Customization:

-The user may change the chat model in `backend/retrieval_qa_chain.py` by changing the following code:
+You can customize the chat model in `backend/retrieval_qa_chain.py` by changing the following code:

     ```
     chat = ChatOpenAI(